wixplosives/engine/docs/docs/entities/feature/slot.md

 });
 ```

-This allowd us to separate concerns.
+This allows us to separate concerns.
-The `guiFeature` will forever be responsible for the application UI, and the `gitHistory` feature will be responsible for that specific integration.
+The `guiFeature` will forever be responsible for the application UI, and the `gitHistory` feature will be responsible
+for that specific integration.